Family court hearings are an important part of the legal process in the UK, and all parties need to attend for the matter to be properly heard.

 Furthermore, your refusal to attend family court can have serious consequences for the outcome of the family court hearing.
 Without your presence, the court can’t hear your witness statement, and you won’t have an opportunity to dispute the other party’s claims.

-It’s, therefore, essential to keep track of when your family court hearing is scheduled and to arrive promptly on the day of the final hearing family court.
+It’s, therefore, essential to keep track of when your family court hearing is schedule and to arrive promptly on the day of the final hearing family court.

 It’s better to show up than miss out on having your say about important matters related to family law.
 If you don’t, you could lose out on key aspects of your case being heard in full by the judge presiding over the family court hearing.